nicm42/100-days-of-code-v2/log4.md

 **Day 6: 29th July 2021**
 I had a quiet day today, catching up on the Weekly Web Dev challenges and then doing a few CSS Battles.

+**Day 7: 30th July 2021**
+I updated my Portfolio and Github Profile to make my Frontend Mentor projects more clear.
+I gave some Frontend Mentor feedback.
+I also did a couple of CSS Battles.